BalaM314/Omnifactory-Tweaked/README.md

 # Omnifactory Tweaked

 This is a fork of the Omnifactory modpack created and maintained by BalaM314.
-It is currently the only actively maintained fork of Omnifactory(except ste).
-This fork slightly prioritizes ease of automation over balance.
+It slightly prioritizes ease of automation over balance.
+You should be able to easily switch your world over to this fork from the **dev version**.

 The following major things were changed:
 * Added several (Advanced Rocketry) planets.
 These planets also have a few exclusive ores, for more details see [GuideToThePlanets.md](guides/GuideToThePlanets.md).
 * Add back gas mining, which allows Chlorine to be automated (yay!)
-* Added Quark(and autoreglib)
+* Added Quark
 * Make Certus Quartz and Garnet anything automateable, through Vitrified Sand
 * Added dogecoin